Last updated on January 23rd, 2023 at 11:39 am

-CPSC (Consumer Product Safety Commission) is an independent agency of the United States government.
-It seeks to promote the safety of consumer products by addressing “unreasonable risks” of injury, doing research into product-related illness and injury, and developing CPSC safety standards.
+*CPSC (Consumer Product Safety Commission) is an independent agency of the United States government.
+It seeks to promote the safety of consumer products by addressing “unreasonable risks” of injury, researching product-related illness and injury, and developing CPSC safety standards.

 ASTM (American Society for Testing and Materials) is a standards organization that develops and publishes voluntary consensus technical standards for a wide range of materials, products, systems, and services.